fxxrytail/skzcode/content/support/skz-comeback/index.md

 ## Physical Sales
 For *Music Show Win* you need to make sure that you buy albums from stores that counts in **Hanteo** and **Gaon** Chart.
 It's also a big factor in *Award Ceremonies*.

-Here's a list of links where you may order albums for "NOEASY"
+Here's a list of links where you may pre-order albums for "NOEASY"
 {{< tweet 1420208488119111682 >}}

 For **Hanteo** when you receive a "Hanteo Authentication Card", don't forget to authenticate your album using Whosfan app for it to count on **Hanteo** Chart.
 Here's a tutorial on how to authenticate your album: